What is in your Water?

 Basic or alkaline water detoxifies and purges the body.
 However, you can’t produce alkaline water from the tap without a process called electrolysis.
 Therefore, all ionizers have an electrolysis chamber in which an electrochemical process takes place, this splits the water into acidic and alkaline water.

 We drink the water which comes out of our taps every day, but how can we be sure that it’s of the quality we’d expect?
 The best way of finding out more is through a Google search in your area.
-For example, if you’re in Florida, you could tap in ‘water quality report Tampa’ to see information that’s been placed online by your local authority.
+For example, if you’re in Florida, you could tap in ‘water quality report Tampa’ to see the information that’s been placed online by your local authority.

 The report for Tampa is generally good, but it does address a number of issues that have affected and continue to affect the safety of the mains supply.
 Hillsborough River is the main source of fresh aqua, but in times of need, the city can turn to their Aquifer Storage and Recovery system, a vast underground facility.
 They have also purchased desalinated aqua from the wholesaler, Tampa Bay Water, though less than 1% of the area’s supplies were brought in this way.

-The report reveals how they deal with the raw water which enters their treatment plants, before it makes its way to the 611 000 people who work and live in Tampa.
+The report reveals how they deal with the raw water which enters their treatment plants before it makes its way to the 611 000 people who work and live in Tampa.
 The first stage begins with what they call a ‘rapid mix’, the rawest form of aqua.
 Organic matter is treated to make it form clumps and then the process is refined during the next stage, ‘flocculation’.
 Then, during ‘sedimentation’, it flows into a container and is left to sit, while any remaining particles are vacuumed away from the base.

 Disinfection and stabilization then begin, with the oxidant ozone being added to kill bacteria, along with other microbial destroyers, like giardia.
 Lime is also stirred in to encourage a stable pH level.
 The liquid is then passed through a number of filters, before being treated with ammonia and chlorine to get it ready for storing until it is needed.
-Finally, even more chemicals are added to Tampa’s drinking supply, these are sodium hydroxide to adjust the pH level, and fluoride, for dental health.
+Finally, even more, chemicals are added to Tampa’s drinking supply, these are sodium hydroxide to adjust the pH level, and fluoride, for dental health.

-To learn about the state of Tampa’s raw and treated water, the Department conduct ongoing tests.
+To learn about the state of Tampa’s raw and treated water, the Department conducts ongoing tests.
 For the year 2016, the supply met all federal drinking standards.
 Though unwanted compounds were detected, these were at acceptable levels.
 Officials also test for pH values, as a level below 7.1 can cause damage to pipes.
 Therefore, they strive to keep the supply at a more manageable pH of 7.1 – 8.5.

 Contaminants in the Average Supply

 Somewhat alarmingly, the report reveals a number of contaminants were found in samples collected during 2016.
-These include small amounts of arsenic, a toxin that is highly dangerous to humans, nitrates, which are chemical compounds used as fertilisers with possible carcinogenic effects, and barium, an earth metal which can prove fatal in large doses.
+These include small amounts of arsenic, a toxin that is highly dangerous to humans, nitrates, which are chemical compounds used as fertilizers with possible carcinogenic effects, and barium, an earth metal which can prove fatal in large doses.

 Another concern which the report identifies is backflow.
 This can occur when the system does not have enough pressure and it flows back into supply pipes, potentially bringing with it a range of different contaminants.
 To combat the problem, the report encourages residents to check the connections of their pipes and buy a backflow prevention device.